Oklahoma City Drug Crimes Attorney

 - Possession of a Controlled Dangerous Substance within 1,000 Feet of a Park or School

 - Possession of a Controlled Dangerous Substance in the Presence of a Child Under Twelve (12) Years of Age

 All felony drug crimes are serious charges that carry significant time in prison.
 Some of the drug crimes listed require that a person sentenced to prison time serve fifty percent (50%) or more of their imposed prison sentence before receiving earned credits, or becoming eligible for consideration for parole.
 If you or someone you know is charged with a felony drug crime, it is important that you consult with an experienced felony lawyer as soon as possible.

 Exceptional Representation in Drug Crimes Cases:

 Collin W. Rockett provides unmatched representation in drug crimes cases as a felony lawyer in Oklahoma City, OK.
 At the Rockett Law Office, Collin and his staff make sure each client’s case receives the attention it deserves.
-Collin evaluates each drug crimes case, and develops a strategy with the client to best achieve the client’s desired outcome.
-If you are accused of drug crimes, call Rockett Law Office today at (405) 529-6005 to set up a free initial consultation.
+Collin evaluates each drug crimes case, and develops a strategy with the client to best achieve a desirable outcome.
+If you are accused of drug crimes, call Collin W. Rockett today at (405) 529-6005 to set up a free initial consultation.